jaschaurbach/wp-api-header-call-remover/README.txt

 == Installation ==

-1. Upload `api-header-call-remover.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-api-header-call-remover.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==